-Allowance for Doubtful Accounts Receivable-We evaluate the collectability of accounts receivable to determine the appropriate reserve for doubtful accounts.
-In determining the amount of the reserve, we consider the aging of account balances, customer-specific information and other relevant factors.
-We review accounts receivable and adjust the allowance based on current circumstances and charge off uncollectible receivables against the allowance when all attempts to collect the receivable have failed.
-If circumstances change, our estimates of the collectability of amounts could be changed by a material amount.
-Our history of write-offs against the allowance has not been significant.
+Allowance for Credit Losses on Accounts Receivable-We evaluate the expected credit losses of accounts receivable, considering historical credit losses, current customer-specific information and other relevant factors when determining the allowance.
+An increase to the allowance for credit losses results in a corresponding increase in selling, general and administrative expenses.
+We charge off uncollectible receivables against the allowance when all attempts to collect the receivable have failed.
+Our history of write-offs has not been significant.

-Inventories-Our inventories are stated at the lower of cost or net realizable value based on the first-in, first-out cost method and consist of raw materials, work in process and finished goods.
+Inventories-Our inventories are stated at the lower of cost or net realizable value based on the first-in, first-out cost method (FIFO) and consist of raw materials, work in process and finished goods.
 Our industry is characterized by rapid product development and frequent new product introductions.
-We estimate reserves for excess, expired and obsolete inventory on a quarterly basis which are impacted by expiration of products, uncertain timing of product approvals, variability in product launch strategies and variation in product use.
+Uncertain timing of product approvals, variability in product launch strategies and variation in product use all impact inventory reserves for excess, obsolete and expired products.
+An increase to inventory reserves results in a corresponding increase in cost of revenue.
+Inventories are written off against the reserve when they are physically disposed.

 Property and Equipment-We state property and equipment at cost less accumulated depreciation.
-Depreciation is computed using the straight-line method for financial reporting purposes and applied over the estimated useful lives of the assets.
+Depreciation is computed using the straight-line method and applied over the estimated useful lives of the assets.
 Included in property and equipment are generators and other capital equipment (such as our RF and cryo generators) that are placed with direct customers that use our disposable products.
 These generators and other capital equipment are depreciated over a period of one to three years, which approximates their useful lives, and such depreciation is included in cost of revenue.
 We estimate the useful lives of this equipment based on anticipated usage by our customers and the timing and impact of our expected new technology rollouts.
 To the extent we experience changes in the usage of this equipment or the introductions of new technologies, the estimated useful lives of this equipment may change in a future period.